 The two devices have different features and are designed for different purposes.
 Roku is more commonly used for streaming videos, whereas FireStick is mostly used for streaming videos and playing games.
 It’s a matter of personal preference as to which device you prefer, but many people choose to use both because they complement each other nicely.

 The good thing about using them on the same TV is that you improve the quality of your viewing experience by having access to multiple apps with just one remote control.

 You also enjoy excellent 4K HD picture quality.
-Using Roku stick and Firestick together can be done easily, provided you have a dual-band router or Wi-Fi extender in place.
+Using Roku stick and Firestick together can be done easily, provided you have a dual-band router or Wi-Fi extender.

 Do Roku and Firestick Need Wi-Fi?

 Yes!
-Both these devices need Wi-Fi to stream content from your favorite apps such as Netflix, Hulu, YouTube, etc. If your router isn’t close enough to your TV then you can buy an Ethernet adapter or wireless adapter so that you can connect them together without any issues.
+Both these devices need Wi-Fi to stream content from your favorite apps such as Netflix, Hulu, YouTube, etc. If your router isn’t close enough to your TV, then you can buy an Ethernet adapter or wireless adapter to connect them without any issues.

 In a nutshell, both a Roku Stick and an Amazon Firestick are excellent media streaming devices.
 They offer different benefits that make them suitable for different types of users.
-If you’re looking for something with more power and functionality, then go for the Roku Stick.
+If you’re looking for more power and functionality, go for the Roku Stick.

 On the other hand, if you want something simple to use at an affordable price point, then go for Amazon Firestick.
 Whichever one you choose, be sure to get it from a reliable retailer to ensure maximum performance.